Selinda Explorers is designed along the lines of a traditional tented camp.

 Disabled access: Not Possible

-Laundry facilities: A limited service is available, but it’s weather permitting.
+Laundry facilities: A limited laundry service is available, weather permitting.
+Items are hand washed and line dried.